nikitahl/dashboard-shortcuts/README.md

 - WordPress 6.4 or higher
 - PHP 7.0 or higher

+## Contributing

+This project is open for contributions.
+Read the [contributing guide](./CONTRIBUTING.md) to learn about development process.
+How to integrate your changes to Dashboard Shortcuts plugin.

 ## License

 This plugin is licensed under the [GPLv3](./LICENSE) or later.